The European Climate Initiative (EUKI)

-- Strengthening knowledge and awareness raising of the reasons for climate change and the ecological, social and economic opportunities connected with climate action
+- Strengthening knowledge and awareness raising in order to encourage climate protection and the ecological, social and economic opportunities connected with climate action

 - Fostering the exchange of good practices, transfer of knowledge and experience and building of networks in order to support transformative processes and favorable framework conditions for mitigation of greenhouse gas emissions

-- Building a bridge to EU support programmes by capacity development as well as concept and project development to leverage European funds into innovative and progressive climate action.
+- Building a bridge to EU programmes through capacity building as well as concept and project development to leverage European funds into innovative and progressive climate action

 Target groups of individual bilateral and multilateral measures are governments, municipalities, civil society, consumers and businesses.
 The primary focus will be on collaborating with Central, Eastern and Southern EU member states.

-The EUKI is based on two pillars: The first pillar consists of BMUB tenders along main policy priorities.
+The EUKI is based on two pillars: The first pillar consists of BMU tenders along main policy priorities.
 The second pillar consists of financing of projects selected based on a competition for project ideas submitted by non-profit organisations.